awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-enhanced.rst

    :dedent: 7
    :language: java

-See the :sdk-examples-java-iam:`complete example <EnhancedGetItem.java>` on GitHub.
+See the :sdk-examples-java-dynamodb:`complete example <EnhancedGetItem.java>` on GitHub.

 .. _dynamodb-enhanced-mapper-batchitems: